BiRG/pyopls/README.md

 * `OPLS` only supports 1-column targets.

 ## Examples
-### Perform OPLS and PLS-DA on colorectal cancer dataset
+### OPLS and PLS-DA
-A CSV file containing 1H-NMR spectra for 118 serum samples of patients with colon cancer diagnoses and healthy controls.
+A CSV file containing 1H-NMR spectra for 118 serum samples of patients with colon cancer diagnoses and healthy controls is located in `colorectal_cancer_nmr.csv` in the root of this repository (see acknowledgment below).

 OPLS-processed data require only 1 PLS component.
-Performing a 52-component OPLS improves cross-validated accuracy from 70% to 100%, AUC from .578 to 1 and DQ<sup>2</sup> (3) from 0.04 to 0.99.
+Performing a 39-component OPLS improves cross-validated accuracy from 70% to 100%, AUC from .578 to 1 and DQ<sup>2</sup> (3) from 0.04 to 0.99.

 ```python